omsa0/PinballSimulation/README.md

 ## Attribution

 ### Code
+Code can be found on the [github page](https://github.com/omsa0/PinballSimulation)

 All code used was either written by me or provided in class, with the exception of a function that I didn't know about, so I got it through ChatGPT and it is credited in the comments

 ### Images